brettimus/strawberry-autometrics-demo/README.md

 open http://localhost:6789
 ```

-After you've used the `lastBook` query, you should see metrics in the explorer
+After you've used the `lastBook` query a few times (via the GraphiQL interface), you should see metrics in the explorer.